Strings of diquark-quark (QQ)Q baryon before phase transition: Conclusion and prospect

-It would be interesting to reiterate the presented calculations with the employment of finer lattices considering higher temperatures or dynamical quarks.
-One would question the meson-baryon symmetries for the excited spectrum and in the presence of strong magnetic fields.
-These analysis is likely to be of a considerable interest to phenomenological models of hadron structure and will be discussed in a future work.
+It would be intriguing to perform the computations afterward while using smaller lattices and taking greater temperatures or dynamical quarks into consideration.
+It is justifiable that the meson-baryon similarity would be questioned in the context of an excited spectrum ~\cite{ExBar, Juge:2002br, Bicudo:2018yhk}, or in the presence of strong magnetic fields ~\cite{Bali:2012zg, SBstrongMagnetic, Bonati:2018uwh, refId0, MarquesValois:2021kvf}.
+Future work ought to probe these arrangements, which are likely to be of substantial importance to phenomenological models of hadron structure.